Zoloft PPHN Prognosis: Treatment for Severe PPHN After Zoloft Exposure

 Frequently Asked Questions

-What is the prognosis for an infant with severe PPHN after Zoloft exposure?
+What is the prognosis for severe PPHN after Zoloft exposure?

 Does submitting information create an attorney-client relationship?